Explorers Program: Continuation of the Explorers Program

-SMEX, MIDEX, and Student Explorer programs
+SMEX, MIDEX, and Student Explorers Programs

 In 1988, the Small Explorer (SMEX) class was established with a focus on frequent flight opportunities for highly focused and relatively inexpensive space science missions in the disciplines of astrophysics and space physics.
 The first three SMEX missions were chosen in April 1989 out of 51 candidates, and launched in 1992, 1996 and 1998 The second set of two missions were announced in September 1994 and launched in 1998 and 1999.

-In the mid 1990s, NASA initiated the Medium-class Explorer (MIDEX) to enable more frequent flights.
+In the mid-1990s, NASA initiated the Medium-class Explorers (MIDEX) to enable more frequent flights.
 These are larger than SMEX missions and were to be launched aboard a new kind of medium-light class launch vehicle.
 This new launch vehicle was not developed and instead, these missions were flown on a modified Delta II rocket.
 The first announcement opportunity for MIDEX was issued in March 1995, and the first launch under this new class was FUSE in 1999.

 In May 1994, NASA started the Student Explorer Demonstration Initiative (STEDI) pilot program, to demonstrate that high-quality space science can be carried out with small, low-cost missions.
 Of the three selected missions, SNOE was launched in 1998 and TERRIERS in 1999, but the latter failed after launch.
 The STEDI program was terminated in 2001.
 Later, NASA established the University-Class Explorer (UNEX) program for much cheaper missions, which is regarded as a successor to STEDI.

-The Explorer missions were at first managed by the Small Explorer Project Office at NASA's Goddard Space Flight Center (GSFC).
+The Explorer missions were at first managed by the Small Explorers Project Office at NASA's Goddard Space Flight Center (GSFC).
 In early 1999, that office was closed and with the announcement of opportunity for the third set of SMEX missions NASA converted the SMEX class so that each mission was managed by its principal investigator, with oversight by the GSFC Explorer Project.
-The Explorer program Office at Goddard Space Flight Center, provides management of the many operational scientific exploration missions that are characterized by relatively moderate costs and small to medium-sized missions that are capable of being built, tested, and launched in a short time interval compared to larger observatories like NASA's Great Observatories.
+The Explorers Program Office at Goddard Space Flight Center, provides management of the many operational scientific exploration missions that are characterized by relatively moderate costs and small to medium-sized missions that are capable of being built, tested, and launched in a short time interval compared to larger observatories like NASA's Great Observatories.

 Excluding the launches, the MIDEX class has a current mission cap cost of US$250 million in 2018, with future MIDEX missions being capped at US$350 million.
 The cost cap for SMEX missions in 2017 was US$165 million.
 UNEX missions are capped at US$15 million.
 A sub-project called Missions of Opportunity (MO) has funded science instruments or hardware components of onboard non-NASA space missions, and have a total NASA cost cap of US$70 million.